-What we choose to eat is as personal as the type of underwear we put on in the morning (or not).
+What we choose to eat is as personal as the type of underwear that we put on in the morning (or not).

-I’ve been vegetarian my whole life, vegan since 2008 and Whole Food Plant Based since 2014.
+I’ve been vegetarian my entire life, vegan since 2008 and Whole Food Plant Based since 2014.
 This has been how my journey with food has gone down.
 This doesn’t mean that my way is the right way; it means that this is what has worked for me.

 Everyone has a different food story and is on a different path at different points in their life regarding how they eat.
 And this is exactly how it should be.
 We all learn and grow and tweak as we go.

 Other people’s food choices have never bothered me, even if they differ from my own.
 I think this stems from being vegetarian my whole life and having people judge me and be shitty to me about my food choices from a young age.

 Not eating meat circa 2016 is perfectly acceptable and encouraged.